nhsengland/Dementia/Emergency Admissions for Dementia and Delirium Dashboard/README.md

 # Emergency Admissions for Dementia and Delirium Dashboard

+This folder contains the SQL scripts used in the [Emergency Admissions for Dementia and Delirium Dashboard](https://future.nhs.uk/DCNFutures/view?objectID=34483024).

 Please note this information is experimental and it is only intended for use for management purposes.

-This folder contains the SQL scripts used to calculate the number of emergency admissions and readmissions for all, over 65s, Dementia diagnosis, Delirium diagnosis and MCI diagnosis.